AlexanderSchuetz97/intsplit/README.md

 # intsplit
-Rust library for splitting rust numeric types into their binary component arrays.
+Rust library for splitting numeric types into their binary component arrays.

 ### Example
 ```rust